Wilbur Bestwick: Military career

 Bestwick enlisted in the United States Marine Corps in 1934 and received his basic training at San Diego, California.

 Bestwick saw pre-World War II duty at sea aboard the USS Louisville, and served at Marine posts in Bremerton, Washington; San Diego, and Camp Elliott, California.
 Appointed a sergeant major in 1943, he saw World War II combat with the 3rd Marine Division in the Bougainville and Guam campaigns.

 On his return to the United States, in December 1944, Bestwick served as sergeant major of the Mare Island (California) Shipyard.
-He was transferred to San Francisco in 1945, and completed a four-year tour of duty there as sergeant major of the Marine Corps Depot of Supplies.
+He was transferred to San Francisco in 1945 and completed a four-year tour of duty there as sergeant major of the Marine Corps Depot of Supplies.
 In 1949, he became sergeant major of the Marine Corps Recruit Depot Parris Island.

-During the Korean War, Bestwick joined the 1st Marine Division in Korea in October 1952 as division sergeant major, and after a year overseas returned to the States.
-For excellent service in Korea he was awarded the Navy Commendation Medal with Combat "V".
-In 1954, he began a two-year assignment as sergeant major, Inspector and Instructor Staff, 1st Air Delivery Company, San Jose, California.
+During the Korean War, Bestwick joined the 1st Marine Division in Korea in October 1952 as a division sergeant major, and after a year overseas returned to the States.
+For excellent service in Korea, he was awarded the Navy Commendation Medal with Combat "V".
+In 1954, he began a two-year assignment as a sergeant major, Inspector, and Instructor Staff, 1st Air Delivery Company, San Jose, California.

 Transferred to Headquarters Marine Corps, Washington, D.C., in June 1956, Bestwick served as sergeant major to the Secretary of the General Staff until May 23, 1957, when he assumed the newly established post of Sergeant Major of the Marine Corps until he retired from active duty on September 1, 1959.